mohdrafi854/Assignment-Frontend/README.md

 - ChatGPT (for Tailwind css, logic)

 ## Features
-**Home**
+**Login Page**
 - Display Login page
-## 🔐 Login Page

-A secure login page for both Admin and Engineer users with email/password authentication and role-based redirection.
+- A secure login page for both Admin and Engineer users with email/password authentication and role-based redirection.

 ---